Lung Transplant

 • After surgery, you will be closely monitored for any complications.

-• You will begin medications, including anti-rejection medications.
+• You will need to begin taking anti-rejection medications.

 • Each person's recovery timeline is different.
-Patients can spend several weeks in the hospital.
+You may need to spend several weeks in the hospital.
 Everyone will adjust to their new lungs and medications differently.

 • You will be given detailed instructions about medications, follow-up appointments, diet and exercise and pain management.
+Maintain healthy lifestyle and avoid smoking, secondhand smoke and other exposures that may put your lungs at risk.
 It is very important to have members of your support system with you to help you stay organized.

 Discuss Your Options